 Meet Michelle O'Gara

-Michelle (Mimi) O'Gara, MPR is a communications and public relations professional with expertise in the development and implementation of integrated campaigns across print, digital, video, and social media.
+Michelle (Mimi) O’Gara, MPR, is a multi-discipline designer and writer with expertise in developing and implementing integrated communications campaigns across print, digital, video, and social media.

 Background and Recognitions

-Mimi has a passion for health care initiatives and was awarded two consecutive Silver Aster Awards (honoring excellence in healthcare advertising) for her creative direction work for SBH-Medicine Magazine (formerly SBH-Physician Magazine).
-In 2017, she lead the first team to implement the enterprise communications platform Workplace (by Facebook/Meta) in a health care setting.
+Mimi has a passion for healthcare initiatives and was awarded two consecutive Silver Aster Awards (honoring excellence in healthcare advertising) for her creative direction work for SBH-Medicine Magazine (formerly SBH-Physician Magazine).
+In 2017, she led the first team to implement the enterprise communications platform Workplace (by Facebook/Meta) in a healthcare setting.

-She attended SUNY Brockport for her undergraduate studies and was named a Frair's Foundation Scholar for scenic design.
-Mimi launched into a career assisting Broadway theatre artists including Christine Jones, the late Tony Walton, and Narelle Sissons.
-In 2002, Entertainment Design Magazine featured her as the up-and-coming designer to watch.
+She attended SUNY Brockport for her undergraduate studies and was named a Friar’s Foundation Scholar for scenic design.
+Mimi launched into a career assisting Broadway theatre artists, including Christine Jones, the late Tony Walton, and Narelle Sissons.
+In 2002, Entertainment Design Magazine featured her as an up-and-coming designer to watch.
 She received noteworthy acclaim for her design collaborations with Pulitzer Prize winner John Patrick Shanley and the late Phillip Seymour Hoffman.
 In a 2003 review in The New York Times, Ben Brantley referred to O’Gara’s work as,

 “... exuberant theatricality…which has been designed with an artful mix of starkness and comic flair."